 The Hybrid Mount and VJBOD Cloud apps allow QNAP users to designate a drive in their system to function as a cache while accessing B2 Cloud Storage.
 This allows users to interact with Backblaze B2 just like you would a folder on your QNAP device while using Backblaze B2 as an active storage location.

-Hybrid Mount and VJBOD Cloud are both included in the QTS 4.4.1 versions and higher and function as a storage gateway on a file-based or block-based level, respectively.
+Hybrid Mount and VJBOD Cloud are both included in the QTS 4.4.1 versions and higher, and function as a storage gateway on a file-based or block-based level, respectively.
 Hybrid Mount enables Backblaze B2 to be used as a file server and is ideal for online collaboration and file-level data analysis.
-VJBOD Cloud is ideal for a large number of small files or singular massively large files (Think databases!) since it’s able to update and change files on a block-level basis.
-Both apps offer the ability to connect to B2 Cloud Storage via popular protocols to fit any environment, including SMB, AFP, NFS, FTP, and WebDAV.
+VJBOD Cloud is ideal for a large number of small files or singular massively large files (think databases!) since it’s able to update and change files on a block-level basis.
+Both apps offer the ability to connect to B2 Cloud Storage via popular protocols to fit any environment, including server message block (SMB), Apple Filing Protocol (AFP), network file sharing (NFS), file transfer protocol (FTP), and WebDAV.

 QuDedup introduces client-side deduplication to the QNAP ecosystem.
 This helps users at all levels save on space on their NAS by avoiding redundant copies in storage.
 Backblaze B2 users have something to look forward to as well since these savings carry over to cloud storage via the HBS 3.0 update.